 Feeling hopeless, helpless and weak for long periods of time can lead to thoughts of suicide.
-The person may feel as though death is the only way to make the symptoms stop, and the person might truly believe that the world would be a better place without his or her presence.
+The person may feel as though death is the only way to make the symptoms stop.
+She may also and believe the world would be a better place without her.

 - Behave recklessly, running yellow lights and walking in front of moving cars

 - Give away cherished possessions